top of page

 • What is major depression?

-Major depressive disorder is a condition which lasts two or more weeks and interferes with a person’s ability to carry out daily tasks and enjoy activities that previously brought pleasure.
-This condition affects approximately 16 million American adults, or about 6.7 percent of the U.S. population age 18 and older.
+Major Depressive Disorder is a disease which lasts two or more weeks and interferes with a person’s ability to carry out daily tasks and enjoy activities that previously brought pleasure.
+This condition affects approximately 280 million adults worldwide and is a leading cause of disability.

 • What causes depression?